 50s-style shower bathrooms are compact, in yellow tiles with black trim, with hairdryer and Lather toiletries.
 Each has a B&W photo of a group of Beats in the 1950s.

-Noteworthy all-day venues include Caffe Trieste on Vallejo, a long-established haunt of writers and artists from dawn till late, and Cafe Zoetrope in the beautiful green Sentinel Building owned by Francis Ford Coppola, which serves traditional Italian fare and Coppola's wines.
+For breakfast, Mama's on Washington Square (Stockton near Filbert) does wholesome American brunch (get there early to avoid the queues).
+All-day venues include Caffe Trieste on Vallejo, a long-established haunt of writers and artists from dawn till late, with occasional live music including mandolin mornings.
+In the beautiful green Sentinel Building owned by Francis Ford Coppola, Cafe Zoetrope serves traditional Italian fare and Coppola's wines.

-Stan and Charles both praise Asian-fusion The House, a block away on Grant, where I dined and loved my Chinese-style dumplings with shrimp and chives.
-Steakhouse El Raigon is dubbed 'as close to Buenos Aires as most gringos will ever get' and serves estancia-style beef (Union at Grant).
+For dinner you're truly spoiled for choice.
+We loved Ristorante Ideale (Grant and Vallejo) for its inventive Italian fare.
+A little off the beaten path, Mom and Pop operation Trattoria Contadina (Mason and Union) offers organic flavourful food, and has a devoted local following.
+At Asian-fusion The House, a block away on Grant, I enjoyed Chinese-style dumplings with shrimp and chives.
+In Chinatown head for Cantonese seafood specialists Yuet Lee (Stockton and Broadway) or bare-bones yet always popular Hunan style House of Nanking (Kearny and Columbus).
+Cantonese R&G Lounge (Kearny and Clay) also serves seafood; Brandy Ho's offers flavour-intensive Hunan chow in a more contemporary setting.
+For steak, El Raigon is 'as close to Buenos Aires as most gringos will ever get' and serves estancia-style beef (Union at Grant).
 A more American take on the steakhouse is found at Dimaggio's (Green and Grant) - yes, another famous resident of North Beach.
-Maykadeh (also Green and Grant) does classic Persian cooking.
+Maykadeh (also Green and Grant) offers classic Persian cooking.

 Children are welcome but there are no facilities for them and it isn't a very child-friendly place especially for younger ones.
 Other guests may not be too impressed by kids running up and down the corridor.
 Families are advised to book the Inviting Room as it has two beds in it, or to book adjacent rooms.
 There are no cribs although a futon mattress can be provided for an extra bed.
 Children are free if using existing bedding.